USAMRICD-UW-Fred-Hutch-Cancer-Research/Use-Of-Short-Wave-Fiber-Optics-To-Deliver-UV-Light-To-Tumors/README.md

 ## Ovarian Tumor Removal

+Prepare multiple hazmat waste buckets with 409 or WD40 sprayed all around inside.

+Prepare 2 endospcopes with attached low-frequency fiber optic strands and UV source.
+Fiber strand terminates at 1 cm from endoscope tip.
+Adjust for surgery.

 Insert endoscope.

 coat uterous with neosporin.

 coat vagina with neosporin.

+coat inner thighs and pubic area with carmex.

 Attack ovarian virus with UV.

 Virus will exit vagina into waste bin.

+Enter ovary with UV endoscope.

+Enter vesicle tumor with endoscope starting with fiber.

+5 minutes: Hit every inside surface of vesicle sack with UV.

+The sack with melt onto the endoscope.

+Pull meltdown through neosporin coated vagina channel AS SLOW AS POSSIBLE.

+IF YOU DO IT TOO QUICK MELTDOWN WILL STING SINUS WITH NEMATACYST.

+Clean ovaries and womb aggressively with hydrogen peroxide.

+Pump ovaries and womb full of neosporin and carmex.